ETOSPHERES-Labs/etopay-sdk-quickstart-ts/README.md

 bun install @etospheres/etopay-sdk-wasm
 ```

-!!!
-Note

-Currently, we only support `bun` for running the SDK, as `node` does not work correctly with the current version.
+> Currently, we only support `bun` for running the SDK, as `node` does not work correctly with the current version.
 We recommend using `bun` to ensure proper functionality.

 This will add the ETOPay SDK to your project, and you'll be ready to start using it (as it is already done in this example)! 😊